Einkorn Pizza Dough

 • Refrigerator storage: Einkorn pizza dough can be stored in the refrigerator for same-day use.
 I like to make mine in the morning and then leave in the fridge until evening.
 This is a great way to make the dough ahead of time for a quick and easy pizza night.

 • Room temperature before cooking: It’s important to let the dough come to room temperature before cooking.
 Cold dough will take longer to cook and may result in an unevenly cooked pizza.
-Ideally, take the dough out of the fridge 1-2 hours before you plan to bake it.
+Ideally, take the dough out of the fridge 30 minutes to 1 hour before you plan to bake it.

 • Wrap it tightly: Use plastic wrap or a reusable silicone cover to seal the dough and prevent it from drying out or absorbing any fridge odors.